LanceMarcus/Terraform/README.md

 Step2) **If we want to integrate jenkins**:

-1)We need to remove terraform.tf vars as input will be parametized in jenkins
+1)We need to remove terraform.tf vars as input will be parametized in jenkins.

-2)In groovy script - we need to pass pipeline agent label as server
+2)In groovy script - we need to pass pipeline agent label as server.

-3) We are storing the code in bitbucket and in jenkins we will be giving repo name and file path for accessing.
+3)We are storing the code in bitbucket and in jenkins we will be giving repo name and file path for accessing.